konnektiv/BuddyPress-Like/readme.txt

 Gives users the ability to 'like' content across your BuddyPress enabled site.

+== Information about this fork ==

+This fork adds the following new features:

+* Store total like count for posts into post meta for orderby
+* Support Like button on bbPress Topics & Replies
+* Save likes in a seperate table

 == Description ==

 Gives users the ability to 'like' content across your BuddyPress enabled site.